 Kills everything, including the player.
 But should you want to kill another player, use “/kill <player>”.
 And to kill a certain type of mob, “/kill @e[type=mobType]”.

-The play sound command
+Minecraft play sound command

 /playsound <sound> <player>

 Plays a specific sound file.
 Great for if you want to use a command block to play a sound when someone opens a door.
 Who doesn’t love a good doorbell?
-Take a look at all the sound file names here.
+Take a look at all the sound file names here (opens in new tab).

 Example: /playsound minecraft:entity.elder_guardian.ambient voice @a

-How to check the world seed
+How to check the world seed in Minecraft

 Displays the seed for their current world should you wish to replay the seed again from scratch or pass it along to a mate.

-Set the world spawn
+Set world spawn in Minecraft

 Changes the world spawn to wherever the player is standing.
 If you don’t want to do that, you can also set it to a predetermined location with “/setworldspawn <x> <y> <z>”